refinedev/refine/documentation/docs/csvImport.md

 import importButton from '@site/static/img/import-button.png';

-You can easily import csv files for any resource by using refine' s  customizable  <ImportButton> component.  refine uses [paparse](https://www.papaparse.com/) parser under the hood to parse csv files.
+You can easily import csv files for any resource by using refine' s  customizable `<ImportButton>` component.  refine uses [paparse](https://www.papaparse.com/) parser under the hood to parse csv files.

-You can add an `<ImportButton>` on a list page with a mapping function to format the files data into API' s data.
+You can add an `<ImportButton>` on a list page with a mapping function to format the files data into API's data.
 It creates the imported resources, using `create` or `createMany` data provider methods under the hood.

-Resources are added as one by one (`create`) or as batch (`createMany`) if explicitly configured.
+Resources are added as one by one (`create`) or as batch (`createMany`) if explicitly configured with [`batchSize`](#importbutton-props) option.
+By default, `batchSize` is 1.
+If it is more than 1, createMany should be implemented on DataProvider.

 Let's look at an example of adding a custom `<ImportButton>`.